katiekimaram/katiekimaram/README.md

 * Located in Austin, Texas for most of my life.
 Proudly born in Seoul, Korea and korean citizen.
 * I am passionate with creating, designing, and programming.
 It has been a growing passion since I was a young child.
-* I have previously worked at Blizzard Entertainment for almost 7 years and I am currently working at Wipro for Meta (Facebook).
+* I have previously worked at Blizzard Entertainment for almost 7 years, Meta/Facebook for a year, and I am currently at SourceDay.
 * I enjoy building keyboards, messing with circuit boards, soldering, baking and cooking while exploring different cuisines, learning new and fun skills, and scenic views - hills and mountains in particular.
 * A gamer at heart, its what I do most in my downtime (other than programming or learning).